Operation of infrared sauna, all you need to know

 Pain relief is another area where infrared saunas can be beneficial.
 The deep heat generated by the infrared sauna relieves muscle and joint pain by increasing blood flow and promoting the release of endorphins.
 Some studies have shown promising results when using infrared saunas for pain relief, especially for conditions such as arthritis and fibromyalgia.
 More information on these studies can be found here.

 Improved blood circulation is often cited as another benefit of infrared saunas.
 The heat from the sauna causes blood vessels to dilate, increasing blood flow and allowing more oxygen and nutrients to flow to body tissues.
+Infrared saunas have no negative side effects, such as painkillers or other treatments.
+This partly explains the popularity of an infrared sauna for the home.
+More and more healthcare professionals recommend an infrared sauna as an alternative treatment.
+Discover all infrared sauna health benefits.
+Patients with multiple sclerosis or chronic pain may also experience temporary relief through this gentle heat exposure.
+Explore how infrared saunas help with Lyme disease.

 Heat is transferred through the skin in an infrared sauna